chuva-inc/Metareciclagem/sites/rede.metareciclagem.org/modules/contrib/imce/README.txt

 When IMCE is opened using an url that contains &app=applicationName|fileProperty1@FieldId1|fileProperty2@FieldId2|... the specified fields are filled with the specified properties of the selected file.

-Avaliable file properties are: url, name, size(formatted), width, height, date(formatted), bytes(integer size in bytes), time(integer date timestamp)
+Avaliable file properties are: url, name, size(formatted), width, height, date(formatted), bytes(integer size in bytes), time(integer date timestamp), id(file id for newly uploaded files, 0 or integer), relpath(rawurlencoded path relative to file directory path.)

 In our CASE, we should open IMCE using this URL: /?q=imce&app=myApp|url@urlField which contains our application name and our url field id